urbit/urbit.org-reloaded/content/using/operations/using-bridge.md

 To use Bridge:

 - Unzip the .zip file that you downloaded (bridge-$version.zip).
-- Open up your command line interface (Terminal on OSX, Command Prompt on Windows).
+- Open up your command line interface (Terminal on
+X, Command Prompt on Windows).
 - Navigate to the bridge-$version directory, where $version is the appropriate version number.
 - Run this command: `python3 -m http.server 5000 --bind 127.0.0.1.`